shuenj/tp/docs/UserGuide.md

 ### Add next of kin to a patient: `nok`

-Format: `nok INDEX`
-Format: `nok INDEX n/NAME p/PHONE rs/RELATIONSHIP`
+Format: `nok INDEX [n/NAME p/PHONE rs/RELATIONSHIP]`

 Update next of kin of a patient identified at `INDEX` in the contact list.

 * Update next of kin for the person at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
-* If no fields are provided, next of kin of the person identified at index will be removed.
+* If no optional field provided, next of kin of the person identified at index will be removed.
 * `RELATIONSHIP` can be specified in any alphanumeric characters and spaces.

 Examples: